fluencelabs/nox/cli/README.md

 }
 ```

 Here you can see two apps, the first one is enqueued (cluster is `null`) and waiting for enough nodes to host it, and the second one is already hosted on top of 5 nodes.
-Second app also specified all 5 nodes in `pin_to_nodes`, and you can see the same nodes in `cluster.node_ids`.
+Second app also specifies all 5 nodes in `pin_to_nodes`, and you can see the same nodes in `cluster.node_ids`.